Creative Victoria: A History of 119 Years of Creativity at Victoria University of Wellington

 Over 119 years (and counting) Victoria University has made huge contributions to the cultural and creative life of Wellington and New Zealand, and beyond—in music, art, theatre, film, architecture, creative literature and publishing.
 It has actively sought to encourage creative thinking and creative expression—in a diversity of forms, across a diversity of fields—and to establish the creative arts as not only a legitimate but a vital part of the institution and its work.

 This is a story not only of the creative activity that has come out of Victoria, but also of the university’s role as a custodian of cultural treasures, and of its engagement with creative and cultural life beyond its doors.
-It is a rich and distinctive history, one of which the University of Wellington can be proud.
+It is a rich and distinctive history, one of which the University can be proud.

 Rachel Barrowman is a biographer and historian.
 Her books include Mason: The Life of R.A.K.
 Mason, which won the 2004 Montana New Zealand Book Award for Biography and Memoir, and Maurice Gee: Life and Work, which was a finalist in the Ockham New Zealand Book Awards 2016.